oracle/coherence-operator/docs/samples/operator/metrics/own-prometheus/README.md

    There should only be a single `coherence-operator` pod.

-1. Install the Coherence cluster with `prometheusoperator` enabled
+2. Install the Coherence cluster

    ```bash
    $ helm install \